Generative Distribution Embeddings: Lifting autoencoders to the space of distributions for multiscale representation learning: Theory

 Thus, even when the true sufficient statistic is not regular, a Hadamard differentiable encoder can still be learned to approximate it.
 This ensures that the asymptotic guarantees from Theorem \ref{thm:loss_CLT_formal} continue to hold.
-This also highlight why we cannot use e.g. max-pooling in the encoder, since that would break our CLT.
+This also highlights why we cannot use max-pooling in the encoder, since it breaks the $\sqrt m$ CLT.

+\paragraph{Generators} All neural generators considered in the experiments—MLPs and Transformer decoders directly, and diffusion/score models when implemented with a fixed-step sampler—can be viewed as finite-dimensional compositions of smooth maps from latent codes to synthetic samples, inducing a (locally) smooth dependence of the resulting law on the embedding; this is the modelling assumption captured by Assumption~\ref{assump:generator}.